Hong Kong Events

 Held on the fifth day of the fifth lunar month, this annual festival centres around thrilling dragon boat races that take place around Victoria Harbour.
 The races are accompanied by traditional drumming and dance performances, and people often enjoy zongzi, a sticky rice cake wrapped in bamboo leaves.

 Marked by colourful lanterns and delicious treats, this popular festival takes place in the middle of autumn, when the moon is believed to be at its fullest and brightest.
 The event has become synonymous with moon cakes, a traditional pastry filled with sweet bean or lotus seed paste.
-People also enjoy dragon dances and viewing the moon as part of the celebration.
+The fire dragon dance in Tai Hang district has become a popular tradition, dating back over a century.

 Clockenflap